Przemo23/ALHE/README.md

 # ALHE
-Student project about efficiency of a specific heuristic algoirthm.
+Student project about analyzing the efficiency of a specific heuristic algoirthm solving a knapsack problem.